-A majority of our Group's revenue was derived from our operations in Hong Kong during the Track Record Period.
-Given that our 學學學學 "Tsui Wah (翠華)" brand is an iconic brand serving Cha Chaan Teng (茶餐廳) cuisine, a significant part of Hong Kong's dining culture, our Directors believe many tourists, particularly PRC tourists, visiting Hong Kong are attracted to our restaurants.
+A majority of our Group's revenue was derived from our operations in Hong Kong during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.
+Given that our 梁聲意 "Tsui Wah (翠華)" brand is an iconic brand serving Cha Chaan Teng (茶餐廳) cuisine, a significant part of Hong Kong's dining culture, our Directors believe many tourists, particularly PRC tourists, visiting Hong Kong are attracted to our restaurants.
 The PRC is one of the world's fastest growing major economies and is expected to continue to contribute to tourism markets in Hong Kong and Macau due to the growth in the income levels of PRC consumers.
-Accordingly, our Group's results are affected by the number of PRC tourists visiting Hong Kong.
-According to the statistics of the Hong Kong Tourism Board, in 2011, Hong Kong received 42 million visitors from around the world, with an increase of 16.4% over 2010.
-In 2011, China continued to be the largest source of tourists in Hong Kong
+Accordingly, our Group's results are affected by the number

-(1) Excludes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.
+&lt;sup>(1) Excludes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.